Running on Heroku

 $ git push heroku master

-The experienced Heroku users amongst you may be wondering whether Nesta enables any HTTP compliant caching on Heroku.
-The answer is “not yet”, but it’s in hand.
+A note on caching: Experienced Heroku users may be wondering whether Nesta automatically enables any HTTP compliant caching on Heroku.
+The answer is "not yet", but it's under discussion.
+In the meantime, as Nesta is a simple Sinatra app you can configure caching just as you would for any other Sinatra app.